seftimie/seftimie/README.md

 - collaborating with clients developers;
 - automated processes to ingest, store, transform and activate data in real time and batch;
 - integrations via API of lots different systems; (eg: appsflyer to client data warehouse)
-- collaborate many peoples, different projects and problems from all Havas Media Agencies: Arena, DBi, Ecselis, Forward, Socialyse;
+- collaborate with many people, different projects for Havas Media Agencies: Arena, DBi, Ecselis, Forward, Socialyse;
 - A/B Testing on web and mobile;